Health Care Glossary of Terms

 Preventive Services Routine health care that includes screenings, check-ups and patient counseling to prevent or detect illnesses, disease or other health problems.

 Primary Care Physician (PCP) The physician you choose to be your primary source for medical care and who coordinates all your medical care, including hospital admissions and referrals to specialists.
 HMO Plans require you to select a PCP to direct your care.
+If you are a female member, you may have also selected an obstetrician-gynecologist (OB-GYN) as your PCP.

 Provider A licensed health care facility, program, agency, doctor or health professional that delivers health care services.